rcc-uchicago/user-guide/docs/storage/main.md

 #### Global Scratch

 High-performance shared scratch spaces on Midway2 `/scratch/midway2/$USER`, Midway3 `/scratch/midway3/$USER`, and Beagle3 `/scratch/beagle3/$USER` are intended to be used for reading or writing data required by jobs running on the cluster.
-If a user is over quota, they can use scratch space as a temporary location to hold files (and/or compress them for archival purposes).
 The default permissions for scratch space allow access only by its owner (mode `0700`).

 !!! warning
       Scratch space is neither snapshotted nor backed up; it should always be viewed as temporary, short-term storage only.
 It is the user's responsibility to ensure any important data in scratch space is moved to persistent storage.